Summary

 Old news

-They loose their work, then will tweet they now zip it with timestamps so that they can go back if their agent mess up everything.
-And someone sarcastically say soon they will invent SVN.
+They lose their work, then will tweet they now zip it with timestamps so that they can go back if their agent messes up everything.
+And someone sarcastically says soon they will invent SVN.

 Ah, those dumb kids with their AI!
-Don't they know we had this figured out since ever?
+Don't they know we've had this figured out forever?

 None of us knew, and we all learned either with IRL try